MAYZGitHub/mayz-toc/smart-contracts/README.md

 }
 ```

-MAYZ token fields are stored in datum to maintain version consistency throughout the lifetime of the OTC position, even if protocol updates these values later
+> Note: MAYZ token fields are stored in datum to maintain version consistency throughout the lifetime of the OTC position, even if protocol updates these values later.

 ##### Field Descriptions